TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.2/using/reference/multi-datacenter/statistics.md

 ## Performance

-The `riak-repl status` command should not be executed more than once a minute, as statistics are recalculated every time the command is executed, and some statistics require network communication between nodes.
+The `riak repl status` command should not be executed more than once a minute, as statistics are recalculated every time the command is executed, and some statistics require network communication between nodes.
 This performance note also applies to the HTTP `/riak-repl/stats`